Z-A-P-P-I-T/Advanced-Linux-Sound-Architecture-Mic-Toggle/README.md

 # Advanced-Linux-Sound-Architecture-Mic-Toggle
 Here is a very short script that might come in handy if you wan't to quickly be able to disable/enable your microphone.

-Since ALSA subsides under Pulse there is no way to add 'On/Off' functionality without using the Alsa toggle.
+Since ALSA subsides under PULSE there is no way to add 'On/Off' functionality without using the ALSA toggle.

 Usage: